 Framing Effect is usually used by the big and middleweight companies.
-It is unconditional for the big companies and even new start-up are also working in this direction trying to gradually build their brand structure.
+It is unconditional for the big companies, and even new start-ups are also working in this direction trying to build their brand structure gradually.

-Due to the brand identity, the company influences significantly on the target audience by means of the framing effect.
+Due to the brand identity, the company influences significantly on the target audience through the framing effect.

 The key scheme from Daniel Kahneman’s the Nobel speech is represented below.
 It may seem a weird thing to use the old optical illusion, however, this was not about representing the illusion.
 The main idea was showing our brain work and framing effect demonstration.
 We may follow how the different background colors change our comprehension of the small squares colors.